Block Management, Facilities Management, Commercial & Residental, Small blocks service

 - analysing tender returns, contractor selection and managing the contract risk

-- Issue instructions in an efficient and timely manner.
+- Issuing instructions in an efficient and timely manner.

 - Financial management – issuing interim payment certificates during a project.

-- Issue a final practical completion certificate.
-This is the end of works on site but incorporates a defects liability period.
+- Issuing a practical completion certificate - signifying the end of works on site and start of the defects liability period.

-From specialist identification of works, materials and quantities to being on site – see flow chart for more information on planning big repairs and major works.
+See what needs to happen when: From specialist identification of works, materials and quantities to being on site – check our flowchart.

-- The Surveyor/Engineer’s work needs to tie in with the statutory consultation.
+- The Surveyor/Engineer’s work needs to tie in with the statutory consultation timescales.

-- It is rarely possible to get a job specified and on site in less than 4-5 months.
+- Rarely is it possible to get a job specified and on site in less than 6 months.

 - You may have to wait until your next budget before legally you can collect the funds.

-Care needs to be taken in contemplating major works or large refurbishment expenditure as for example without fulfilling the statutory consultation requirements of the Landlord & Tenant Acts which may include serving up-to three stages of consultation on persons responsible for paying service charges the maximum recoverable contribution from owners could be limited to £250!
+Care needs to be taken in contemplating major works or large refurbishment expenditure as without the necessary statutory consultation (S20 Landlord & Tenant Act 1985) the maximum recoverable from service charges payers could be limited to £250!

 Find out more today